Asperamanca/cpp_eventhandler/README.md

 2. "[Functions](02_functions/FUNCTIONS.md)": Everything is still in a single file, but at least separated into functions
 3. "[Classes](03_classes/CLASSES.md)": Things get split up into multiple files, but I don't yet use any abstractions to avoid code duplication
 4. "[Inheritance](04_inheritance/INHERITANCE.md)": I use classic inheritance to make some central code more generic and less repetitive
+5. Multi-Inheritance: I use multiple inheritance to gain some flexibility for future code extensions
-5. "[Type erasure](05_typeerasure/TYPEERASURE.md)": I add flexibility for future extension of the code using a combination of type erasure, multiple inheritance and C++20 concepts
+6. "[Type erasure](05_typeerasure/TYPEERASURE.md)": I remove an ugly artifact of the inheritance hierarchy and promote value semantics using a combination of type erasure, multiple inheritance and C++20 concepts
 ## How to read the code
 When reading the code, there are two parts:
 1) Code inside the "common" folder as well as files with extension ".qml" only exist to make the program work.
 They are not part of the refactoring process, and I wrote then as simple as possible to get the job done.
 I also would not be surprised if you found a few bugs in that part of the program, and the implementation is certainly not optimal.